-- " Available for both resident and nonresident mentored hunters who, at the time of going hunting, is younger than 16 years of age. - " Mentored hunter is not required to possess hunter education certification. - " The mentored hunter can hunt during the youth small game or other small game seasons but the mentored hunting rules for accompaniment must be followed anytime a mentored hunter is hunting: - " A mentored hunter must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - " Game taken by a mentored hunter counts toward the mentor's daily limit. - " The combined number of animals taken or possessed by the mentored hunter and the mentor may not exceed the number of animals authorized under the license held by the adult mentor. - " Adult mentor can only accompany one mentored hunter at a time. - " Hunting parties with mentored hunters cannot exceed six persons.
+- " Available for both resident and nonresident mentees who, at the time of going hunting, is 15 or younger. - " Mentees are not required to possess hunter education certification. - " Mentors must physically possess Hunter Education Certification and the license intended for their mentee and the respective season. - " The mentee can hunt during the youth small game or other small game seasons but the mentored hunting rules for accompaniment must be followed anytime a mentee is hunting. - " A mentee must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - " Game taken by a mentee counts toward the mentor's daily limit. - " The combined number of animals taken or possessed by the mentored hunter and the mentor may not exceed the number of animals authorized under the license held by the adult mentor. - " Adult mentor can only accompany one mentee at a time. - " Hunting parties with mentees cannot exceed six persons.